seung-lab/cloud-volume/README.md

 	* flush_region - Delete a spatial region at this mip level
 * exists - Generate a report on which chunks within a bounding box exist.
 * delete - Delete the chunks within this bounding box.
+* transfer_to - Transfer data from a bounding box to another data storage location.
+Does not allocate memory and transfers in blocks, so can transfer large volumes of data.
+May be less efficient than a dedicated tool like `gsutil` or `aws s3`.
 * unlink_shared_memory - Delete shared memory associated with this instance (`vol.shared_memory_id`)
 * generate_shared_memory_location - Create a new unique shared memory identifier string.
 No side effects.
 * download_to_shared_memory - Instead of using ordinary numpy memory allocations, download to shared memory.